yaaminiv/yaaminiv.github.io/_posts/2019-02-23-DML-Analysis-Part22.md

 ### Going forward

 1. Determine if this is the best gene enrichment approach
-2. Find a way to do a gene enrichment with exon, intron, and transposable element overlaps
+2. Add Genbank IDs to exon, intron, and transposable element overlaps, then perform gene enrichment
 3. Describe functions of most interesting genes with DML and DMR

 {% if page.comments %}